learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-01/lectures/student-directory-project/README.md

 ### Motivation / Why Should You Care?

 + Start with an altered tweet from Justin Bieber on the screen using the dev tools that says “I LOVE FLATIRON SCHOOL AND CODING.
 EVERYONE SHOULD ATTEND AFTER SCHOOL.”
-  * Let them know by the end of the lesson they’ll learn how we did that.
+  * Let them know by the end of the lesson they'll learn how we did that.
-+ Ask students for their favorite websites and bring it up on the screen and click ‘view source’
++ Ask students for their favorite websites and bring it up on the screen and click `view source`
 + Web pages are made up of two things: HTML and CSS.
-First we’re going to start with HTML.
+First we're going to start with HTML.
 HTML, hypertext markup language, is the structure and content of a web page.
 All it does is tell the browser what different types of content is on the page through "Semantic tags".

 ### Lesson Plan